opencog/atomspace/opencog/rule-engine/README.md

 focus set or on entire atomspace based on the size of the focus set as described below.

-*vardecl* - Could be
+*vardecl* - Optional argument
- - An empty List, in such case it remains undefined
  - A VariableNode, VariableList or TypedVariable

-*focus-set* - A set of atoms wrapped in a SetLink.
+*focus-set* - Optional argument A set of atoms wrapped in a SetLink.
 If the SetLink is not empty, the forward chainer will apply selected rules on the atoms inside the focus set, otherwise rules will be applied on the entire atomspace.

 When both source and focus set are empty, all rules on the whole atomspace will be applied iteratively.